-Criteria JORC Code explanation Commentary metal equivalent values should be clearly stated.
+Criteria JORC Code explanation Commentary examples of such aggregations should be shown in detail.
+The assumptions used for any reporting of metal equivalent values should be clearly stated.
 Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
 The brine layers are horizontal to subhorizontal therefore the intercepted thicknesses of brine layers would be true thickness as the sample hole is vertical.
-The brine flowed from the walls of the hole in a section accessed by the packer tube from 0.25-21.7m so the intercept width is variable depending on the porosity and transmissivity of the surrounding sands and clays.
+The brine flowed from the walls of the hole in a section accessed by the packer tube from 2m so the intercept width is variable depending on the porosity and transmissivity of the surrounding sands and clays and where it is located in the lithological unit.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
-Refer to maps in figure 4.
+Refer to maps in figure 2.
 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 All assay results will be reported as received from the laboratory.
+The laboratory will provide a single value for each one litre bottle of brine.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 All meaningful and material information is reported.
 Further work The nature and scale of planned further work (eg; tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-A further three wells are proposed in this stage of the campaign and then the data will be examined for suitability to compute a Mineral Resource Estimate.
+A further two wells are proposed before an MRE is computed in this stage of the campaign and then the data will be examined for suitability to compute a Mineral Resource Estimate.
 A block model is proposed for the resource calculation by WSP Australia.